-An intriguing expression of black fruits, with aromas of tobacco, mushrooms and liquorice in the background.
+Little Odisseia opens with an intriguing expression of black fruits, followed by aromas of tobacco, mushrooms and liquorice in the background.
 Refined and lively attack, with notes of black berries, undergrowth, mellow tannins, and a long spicy finish.

 Douro region enjoys great history and fame for fortified wines, but is now also renowned for its fine wines thanks to massive improvements in the last two decades.This wine region takes its name from the Douro river in Northern Portugal.
 In Spain this river is named Duero and flows through the famous vineyard of Ribera del Duero.